 This includes those that are disabled, whatever their ethnicity, culture, national origin or national status, whatever their gender and gender identity, whatever their religious or non-religious affiliation or faith background and whatever their sexual orientation.

-2. Recognizing, respecting and valuing difference and understanding diversity
+2. Recognising, respecting and valuing difference and understanding diversity

 We take account of differences and strive to remove barriers and disadvantages which people may face, in relation to disability, ethnicity, gender, religion, belief or faith and sexual orientation.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.